ricardozd/poc-deploy-ecs/README.md

 # Todo

  - CloudTrail is slow ( 15m between executions ), I need another type of event to execute the lambda.
- - The lambda code forces the deploy in the service, I think it is better the deploy in the run tasks, changing the version.